Vascular Endothelial Growth Factor

 What might affect my test results?

-If your blood sample is mishandled by your health care provider or the lab, the results may not be accurate.
+If your blood sample is mishandled by your healthcare provider or the lab, the results may not be accurate.
+Medicines such as cholesterol medicine (statins) can increase VEGF levels.
+High platelet levels can also affect the results.

 How do I get ready for this test?